What is the Right age for FUE Hair transplant???

 How young is too young to begin considering a hair transplant?

 A lot of factors must be weighed to determine the right age for intervention.
 Dr. Navdeep Goyal addresses these factors in this post.

 What age is too young to get a hair transplant?
 At what age should I start using Minoxidil?
 These are common questions among those suffering male pattern hair loss.
 First signs of which can often appear in the late teens and early 20s.

 Since no two heads are exactly alike, a definitive age for someone to get a hair transplant cannot be given.
 If anyone simply tells you, “age 25” turn around and bolt for the door.

 Furthermore, if you are experiencing hair loss in your 20s, several decades of hair loss is likely to be in your future.
-Since there are a finite number of donor grafts that can be harvested from the back of the head, you don’t want use the majority of the viable donor grafts all up through multiple sessions by the time you are 35.
-Even men who have had transplants in their 40s can suffer similar results down road.
+Since there are a finite number of donor grafts that can be harvested from the back of the head, you don’t want to use the majority of the viable donor grafts all up through multiple sessions by the time you are 35.
+Even men who have had transplants in their 40s can suffer similar results down the road.

 So how is someone to know the correct way to make age-appropriate hair transplant decisions?
 The answer is this cannot be done via a web search or by visiting clinics with a sales team with monthly targeted sales goals.
-Your age, your unique hair loss situation, your expectations and your family history must be taken into account.
+Your age, your unique hair loss situation, your expectations, and your family history must be taken into account.

 I urge you to seek out a very reputable hair restoration doctor and clinic that is known for giving sound advice, not one that tries to sell you something you may or may not need.
 Indeed, great results can oftentimes be achieved without a transplant at all, by administering finasteride and minoxidil.
 Non-surgical treatments such as low-level laser therapy are also effective in many cases, as is platelet-rich plasma.